Oral aversion, simply put, is the refusal to put anything in your mouth.

 She came home on the NG tube, and on Neosure formula.
 We routinely saw a dietitian to closely follow River’s growth and nutrition.
 In the next 2-3 months after she was home she began to develop a reflux disorder.
 Slowly over the summer she seemed to have more frequent spit ups and vomits than before.
 And before we knew it she seemed as though she was vomiting everyday.
 I took her to her pediatrician who put her on Prevacid, but did not send us for a GI consult. unfortunately for River, her reflux disorder was not caught early enough on, and right before we made the decision to have her VSD repaired when she was 5 months old, her vomiting got so bad she began to refuse to nipple any feeds.
 At that time she was nursing on average one or two times a day, and she would last about 5-10 minutes.
 Sometimes my let down was too much for her to handle and she would gag and then stop nursing.
 She would also take a bottle sometimes, but usually couldn’t take more than 15-30ml at a time before tiring out.
 We also suspect she was having trouble with the calorie content of her formula, and/or the type of formula.
 The combination of gaging on my breast, the other vomiting that would occur sometimes after a gravity NG feed, and possibly a reaction to either the formula or calories, caused her to abruptly stop nursing or bottle feeding around mid August.
 I pushed for the surgery, and we proceeded ahead with her VSD repair at the end of August.

 While recovering from her surgery we finally got a GI doctor on her team.
 He felt that her reflux diagnosis fell through the cracks, probably because she was such a complicated case and everyone mainly focused on her cardiac condition.
 We all felt that we could give her sometime still on the NG tube and see if we couldn’t get her feeding orally now that her VSD was repaired.
 By then her oral aversion was in full swing.
 While in the hospital during her recovery I decided to give up pumping since I was barely producing anything, and they wanted to switch her to a hypoallergenic formula and suspected that maybe my milk was the culprit.
 She was also not nursing and not simulating my production.
 And I was in so much emotional pain over all of it I couldn’t stand the pump anymore.
 I tried one last time in the hospital to nurse her, she was sucking at my finger and crying and I had to try.
 She gagged at the mere sight of my nipple and screams whenever being held in the “cradle” position.
-I mourned my loss that night, my loss of that nursing connection with my daughter, hell I still mourn it all the time.
-Not only can I not nurse her, I can’t even have the connection of giving her a bottle.
+I mourned my loss that night, my loss of that nursing connection with my daughter, I still mourn it.
+Not only could I not nurse her, I couldn’t even have the connection of giving her a bottle.
 The best I can do these days is hold her and cuddle her as much as humanly possible.
+This is a ‘substitute’ cuddling that we did, and maybe it could help you if you are in this situation with your baby that you can’t cuddle near your chest, with River I would “face cuddle” and she responded really well to it.
+When she was in need of that cuddle I would hold her face up to mine and we would rub them or just hold them together.
+It was safe for her, she knew I was going to try and put something in her mouth and she got the comfort she needed.
+It has persisted, and still to this day we have the occasional face to face mind meld.

 Fortunately we had Speech Therapy coming to consult on her, and already having an SLP for my son, she had given me some tips on helping combat oral aversion.
 I constantly encourage her mouthing things, but you can only go to a certain point because I also have to be extremely vigilant on not causing a negative experience to happen anymore for her when it comes to oral activities.
 She had learned that breast-feeding and sucking even on a pacifier would cause her to vomit and she became defensive and that is what “oral aversion” is for River.
 So now when we work on oral skills if she has a gag or a vomit we change what we are doing, or find something quickly to cheer her up, or stop.
 I also try to stop on a high note when working with food or oral tools.